 Look at carbon and its isotopes.

 In the atmosphere, cosmic rays smack into carbon atoms and provide them with extra neutrons.
-Carbon can go from having six neutrons in its gooey centre, to seven or eight neutrons.
-But it's still carbon.
+Carbon can go from having six neutrons to seven or even eight neutrons.
+It's now a carbon isotope.

 The standard carbon atom becomes a carbon-13 or carbon-14 isotope, respectively, where the number reflects the abnormal atomic weight.